xangelix/cbhsprojectgraduation/content/portfolio/elks.md

 submitDate: June 6, 2019
 location: 175 North Brevard Ave, Cocoa Beach, Florida
 ---
-## The Cocoa Beach Elks Lodge is now sponsoring us!
+## The Cocoa Beach Elks Lodge is a sponsor of Project Graduation!

 Thank you to the Cocoa Beach Elks lodge for sponsoring Project Graduation!